 An added bonus of automation is that it leaves an audit trail.
-And auditors love a repeatable automated process that executes and you can prove compliance easily through an audit log with timestamps or data analytics.
+And auditors love a repeatable automated process that executes, and you can prove compliance easily through an audit log with timestamps or data analytics.
 Not only do you remove the risk of non-compliance, but you also prove you are compliant with little effort required.

 Additionally, implementing automation that speeds up the application process to meet regulatory compliance requirements could mitigate the risk of losing customers.
-For example, if it takes too long for a credit approval, a customer may go to a competitor if they can get through the process faster.
-Without automation, you’re not going to meet the speed requirements of customers.
+For example, if it takes too long for credit approval, a customer may go to a competitor if they can get through the process faster.
+Without automation, you’re not going to meet the demands of customers.
 This is an area where technology can help.
 Automation is extremely effective at executing policy.

 Regulatory example for secured finance – ESG